 Another way that we could make this sky exciting is by using Photoshops Sky Replacement feature in PS CC2021.
 By using the Sky Replacement tool I believe we cross the fine line between making Photoshop Enhancements and making Photoshop Composites.
-My interpretation of creating a composite it is include something substantial in an image what was not there in the original frame.
-For example, adding a curves layer, this is enhancing what is already there so I this is not a composite.
+My interpretation of creating a composite is to include something substantial in an image that was not there in the original frame.
+For example, adding a curves layer, this is enhancing what is already there so this is not a composite.
 Whereas adding people at the end of the jetty would be a composite.

 Example of How to Match Colors Fast for Composites in Photoshop

 So I took the original image and replaced the sky with a much more colourful one from the selection in the Sky Replacement feature.
 The replaced sky was very different from the original and didn’t fit the scene at all.
 That was intentional.
 I used the above technique to quickly balance colour tones in Photoshop and the results were excellent.
 This edit took no longer than 2-minutes.

 Thank you for reading this article on How to Match Colors Fast for Composites in Photoshop, be sure to sign up for our newsletter for more tutorials and great offers.

 Enter your email below and join our community of more than 100,000 photographers who have also